pablo-q/loopback-next/docs/site/Validation-controller-layer.md

 Another way is to use [interceptors](Interceptors.md).

-> Interceptors are reusable functions to provide aspect-oriented logic around
+Interceptors are reusable functions to provide aspect-oriented logic around method invocations.
-> method invocations.

 Interceptors have access to the invocation context, including parameter values for the method call.
-It can perform more specific validations, for example, calling a service to check if an address is valid.
+It can perform more specific validation, for example, calling a service to check if an address is valid.
 There are three types of interceptors for different scopes: global, class-level and method-level interceptors.